zkessin/elm-examples-blog/_posts/2016-01-06-elm-smells.markdown

 categories: smells
 ---

 Every language has smells, it would help if as elm is developed we talk about possible code smells in Elm.
+Even better would be if there was a `--smells` flag to the compiler that could flag them

 One possible smell is the wild card match in a case like this one